MShawon/YouTube-Viewer/README.md

   To get the most out of this script you should maintain these things.
   * Don't use HEADLESS mode.
 Because no IP leak prevention, fingerprint defending, etc. can be done in headless mode.
   * Youtube doesn't count views from the same IP after a certain time.
 Like, don't expect to get 100 views from 10 proxies.
 If you want more views, try to use a lot of premium proxies(free proxies are flagged by most websites).
 DO NOT use TOR proxies.
-  * It seems Rotating proxy gives the best result.
+  * In a nutshell, you need Rotating proxies to get the best result.
 But the IP MUST NOT change on each request.
 Set the sticky session or TTL to 5 to 15 minutes.
+  * For IPRoyal it would be *Royal Residential Proxies*, not Static Residential proxies
   * Use both [urls.txt](https://github.com/MShawon/YouTube-Viewer#urls) and [search.txt](https://github.com/MShawon/YouTube-Viewer#search)
   * And use as many [urls](https://github.com/MShawon/YouTube-Viewer#urls) and [keyword::::title](https://github.com/MShawon/YouTube-Viewer#search) as you can.
 Don't use just one video.